chenxi199506/TH2Asorting/README.md

 ## Input you single cell data (.csv)

-You can input the single cell data (.csv) here or checking for the example data
+You can input the single cell data (.csv) here or checking for the example data ([downloaded here](https://github.com/chenxi199506/TH2Asorting/blob/main/example.csv))

 ## Cut-off